sbokaie/todo_js/README.md

 1. Start by constructing a basic `index.html` page as your starting point.

 2. Setup your form to capture a task name.
 You can include a button to be part of the form to have many ways to submit.
 3. Setup the `onsubmit` action for the form to use that data to append to the todo list.
-Use a combination of `document.createElement` and `document.createTextNode` for creating elements, as well as `appendChild` and/or `innerHTML` for adding to the page.
+Use a combination of `document.createElement` and `document.createTextNode` for creating elements and `appendChild` for adding to the page.
 4. Add `x` buttons and set event handlers on them such that click on them removes the appropriate todo item, with `.removeChild()`.
+(This means you can't use `.innerHTML` for the previous step (Step 3), make sure you know why.)

 ##Bonus
 1. Use **event delegation** so that clicking the `x` or other buttons removes the item.
 This will require setting up a click event on the main todolist container, and using `event.target` to determine if the click is coming from a button, using `event.target.parentNode` to find the parent object, and using `removeChild()` on an object that needs to be removed.